^

 • benzothiazepines (diltiazem).

-They are called prototype drugs, or blockers of slow calcium channels of the first generation.
-For antihypertensive activity, all three groups of prototype drugs are equivalent, i.e. The effect of nifedipine in a dose of 30-60 mg / day is comparable with the effects of verapamil in a dose of 240-480 mg / day and diltiazem in a dose of 240-360 mg / day.
+They are called prototype drugs, or first-generation slow calcium channel blockers.
+All three groups of prototype drugs are equivalent in antihypertensive activity, i.e. the effect of nifedipine at a dose of 30-60 mg/day is comparable to the effects of verapamil at a dose of 240-480 mg/day and diltiazem at a dose of 240-360 mg/day.

-In the 80 years of the XX century, blockers of slow calcium channels of the second generation appeared.
-Their main advantages are the duration of action, good tolerability and tissue specificity.
+In the 1980s, second-generation calcium channel blockers appeared.
+Their main advantages are long-lasting action, good tolerability, and tissue specificity.

 Trade names and doses of calcium channel blockers